Debtors' Prison (Worsham, Virginia): History

 Worsham served as the county seat of Prince Edward County between 1754 and 1872; the debtors' prison was built there in 1787 to provide delinquents with separate quarters from other prisoners.
-Construction of the "gaol for debtors" was actually authorized in 1786; two local men, Thomas Scott and Charles Allen, were directed to allow bids.
+Construction of the "gaol [jail] for debtors" was actually authorized in 1786; two local men, Thomas Scott and Charles Allen, were directed to allow bids.
 One Richard Bibb appears to have been hired to build the prison, as he was paid fifty-two pounds for its construction once the completed structure was viewed and received.

 Virginia abolished the imprisonment of debtors as a method of punishment in 1849; accordingly, at some point, possibly as early as 1820, the prison building was converted into a residence.
-Numerous alterations to the structure were carried out as part of the conversion, although many would be removed during 20th century renovations.
+Numerous alterations to the structure were carried out as part of the conversion, although many would be removed during 20th-century renovations.

 Little is recorded about the history of the jail once it became a house, although it is known to have been owned for a time by a family called Burke.
 They deeded it to one E. L. Dupuy in 1908, and it remained with his family until being purchased by Preservation Virginia (formerly known as the Association for the Preservation of Virginia Antiquities) in 1950.
 They carried out renovations on the building in 1951.

 After the Prince Edward Branch of Preservation Virginia dissolved in the 1970s, the building became property of Prince Edward County.